zodern/melte/README.md

 Learn more about using Typescript and Svelte from [Svelte's docs](https://github.com/sveltejs/language-tools/blob/master/docs/preprocessors/typescript.md).

 If you encounter the error `The "path" argument must be of type string.
 Received undefined`, this is usually from Typescript not being able to find the `tsconfig.json` file.

+Sourcemaps are broken and do not reference correct lines (e.g. for console.logs).
+Firefox (v108) can at least reference code from the compiled result, while Chrome (v108) is completely off.

 ## Options